Graph selection with GGMselect: Theoretical results

 is consistent.
 More precisely, there exist some universal constant $L$ and some integer $n_0=n_0\left[K, s, s'\right]$ not depending on the true graph $G_{\Sigma_n}$ nor on the covariance $\Sigma_n$ such that

 \end{thrm}

-Let us discuss the assumptions of the theorem and their similarity with some of the hypotheses made in Meinshausen and B\"uhlmann \cite{MB06}.
+Let us discuss the assumptions of the theorem and their similarity with some of the hypotheses made in \cite{MB06}.
 The Assumption~{\bf (H.2)} is met if $p_{n}$ grows polynomially with respect to $n$ and the degree of the true graph does not grow faster than $n^{\kappa}$ with $\kappa<s$ (which corresponds to Assumptions 1 and 2 in~\cite{MB06}).
 We mention that {\bf (H.2)} is not satisfied when $p_{n}$ grows exponentially with $n$ unless $G_{\Sigma_n}$ is empty.
-It is actually impossible to consistently estimate a non-empty graph if $p_n$ is of order $\exp(n)$, see Wainwright \cite{wainwright07}.
+It is actually impossible to consistently estimate a non-empty graph if $p_n$ is of order $\exp(n)$, see \cite{Vminimax}.

 The Assumption {\bf (H.3)} ensures that the conditional variances as well as the non-zero terms $\theta_{a,b}$ are large enough so that the edges can be detected.
 To compare with~\cite{MB06}, Assumption {\bf (H.3)} is met as soon as Assumption 2 and 5 in~\cite{MB06} are satisfied.
-In addition, we underline that we make no assumption on the $l_1$-norm of the prediction coefficients or on the signs of $\theta_{a,b}$ (Assumption 4 and 6 in \cite{MB06}).
+In addition, we underline that we make no assumption on the $l^1$-norm of the prediction coefficients or on the signs of $\theta_{a,b}$ (Assumptions 4 and 6 in \cite{MB06}).

 Finally, we do not claim that the condition $K>\left[2.5/(1-s)\vee 3\right]$ is minimal to obtain consistency.
 It seems from simulation experiments that smaller choices of $K$ also provide good estimations.